Connecting WooCommerce to Katana can be easily done directly from within Katana's Integration area.

-Go to Settings screen > Integrations.
+Go to the Settings screen > and select Integrations.

-Find a WooCommerce logo and click Connect.
+Find WooCommerce and click Connect.

 Enter your WooCommerce store address and click Authorize.

-Note: You can import up to 1000 WooCommerce customers with the initial import.
+Note: You can import up to 1,000 WooCommerce customers with the initial import.

-If you have a Variable Product in WooCommerce, then a product with a matching variant structure will be created in Katana.
+If you have a Variable Product in WooCommerce, a product with a matching variant structure will be created in Katana.
 Katana will also create an additional variant for the parent product.
 Make sure that you have a unique SKU defined for each variant, otherwise, the variant will not be imported.
 Read more

 Note: You can import up to 20,000 WooComemrce products with the initial import.
 Each product variant is counted separately.

 The easiest way to set the initial cost for products is to calculate the cost as a percentage of the sales price.
 Define a percentage that will be applied to all imported products.
 If needed, you can adjust the cost price for each individual product after the import is completed from the Stock adjustment document that was automatically created during the initial stock import from WooCommerce.
-Learn more here.
+Learn more.

-Importing open Sales orders from WooCommerce to Katana is core functionality.
+Importing open Sales orders from WooCommerce to Katana is a core functionality.
 This sync cannot be switched off.

-Note: You can import up to 1000 WooCommerce Sales orders with the initial import.
+Note: You can import up to 1,000 WooCommerce Sales orders with the initial import.

-After making your choices, click Next.
+After you've finished making your selections, click Next.

-It may take a few minutes for the information to appear in Katana.
-You can close the import pop-up window and continue using Katana during the import, Katana will keep processing the information in the background.
+It may take a few minutes for the information to appear in Katana, so you can close the import window by clicking Go to Sales and continue using Katana during the import.
+Katana will continue to process the information in the background.

 The integration is now active!
 All your future Sales orders will be pulled automatically to Katana in real time.
 SO statuses will keep syncing both ways if you decided to enable the functionality during the connection.
 Stock levels are synced from Katana to WooCommerce in real-time if you chose to enable it.